thingsdb/ThingsDocs/v0/content/thingsdb-api/user_info.md

 ---
 title: "user_info"
-weight: 185
+weight: 186
 ---

 Returns information about a user.
-If no argument is given, this method will return information about the current logged in user.
+If no argument is given, this method will return information about the currently logged in user.

 {{% notice note %}}
 This function requires `GRANT` privileges on the `@thingsdb` scope when a `username`